 The NHS does not publish much data on eating disorder treatment, but you may find the following sources useful:

 Most people writing five-year plans will care about what you are saying and want to make a difference.
-Remember the time, money, and political pressure on them and make it as easy as possible for them to work with you.
+Remember the time, money, and political pressure on them, so make it as easy as possible for them to work with you.

-If you’re interested in campaigning with us, we’d love to hear from you!
-Remember, it’s our job to provide you with information and support to help you feel confident to share your views and experiences with decisionmakers.
+It’s our job to provide you with information and support to help you feel confident to share your views and experiences with decision makers.
 The team are always happy to read over anything you plan to send and offer feedback and advice.